jt-lanl/cov-voc/README.md

 ## SHIVER

-SHIVER (SARS CoV-2 Historically Identified Variants in Epitope Regions) provides a list of variants calculated to cover as much of the variation as possible, while focusing on just the NTD and RBD SHIVER identifies sets of variant forms of the SARS CoV-2 virus with a focus on just the NTD and RBD neutralizing antibody epitope regions of the Spike protein, chosen to maximize coverage globally and/or on separate continents, depending on which of several strategies is
+SHIVER (SARS CoV-2 Historically Identified Variants in Epitope Regions) identifies sets of variant forms of the SARS CoV-2 virus with a focus on just the NTD and RBD neutralizing antibody epitope regions of the Spike protein, chosen to maximize coverage globally and/or on separate continents, depending on which of several strategies is